wxlearncoding/integrated-model-image-clinical-data/README.md

 ## Model training and testing
-If you want to test your data, please run the code "train_test_main.py".
+For testing your data, please run the code "train_test_main.py".

+## Feature visualization
+For feature importance, please run the code "vis_model_integrated.py".